 The End Trafficking Project

-The End Trafficking project is the U.S. Fund for UNICEF’s initiative to raise awareness about child trafficking and mobilize communities to take meaningful action to help protect children.
+The End Trafficking project is the UNICEF USA’s initiative to raise awareness about child trafficking and mobilize communities to take meaningful action to help protect children.
 In partnership with concerned individuals and groups, the End Trafficking project aims to stop all exploitation.